List of number-one singles of 2007 (Canada)

 From January 2007 to May 2007, the number-one singles in Canada were compiled by the American-based music sales tracking company, Nielsen SoundScan.
-The chart is compiled every Wednesday, and is published by Jam!
+The chart was compiled every Wednesday, and was published by Jam!
 Canoe on Thursdays.
-On 31 March 2007, Billboard magazine created the Canadian Hot 100, a chart specifically designed for Canada and the first Hot 100 chart that Billboard created for a country outside the United States.
+On March 31, 2007, Billboard magazine created the Canadian Hot 100, a chart specifically designed for Canada and the first Hot 100 chart that Billboard created for a country outside the United States.
 The chart was made available for the first time via Billboard online services on June 7, 2007, and it served as the successor to the Canadian Digital Song Sales Chart.

 Canadian Singles Chart: January 2007 – May 2007

 The following lists the number-one best-selling singles in Canada in 2007 published in Billboard magazine under the Hits of the World section.
 Only songs released as physical singles qualified for this chart during this time.
 During this period, the singles market in Canada was very limited in both scope and availability, and in many cases, these songs received little or no radio support.
 For tracks other than those by American Idol or Canadian Idol winners, sales were likely to be less than 1,000 per week.
 Nevertheless, this was the only singles chart Canadians had until June 2007, when the Canadian Hot 100 was made available to the public, succeeding the Canadian Digital Song Sales Chart.

 Note that Billboard publishes charts with an issue date approximately 7–10 days in advance.